-Considered the biggest regional event in its field, Arbitration Santo Domingo has served as a constant forum for discussion and update on main international trends and practices in International Commercial and Investment Arbitration.
-This year's event distinguishes itself for its unprecedented practical approach, with the purpose of strengthening the practical skills of arbitrators and practitioners in the region, with the support and participation of our main stakeholders in Latin America and the United States.
+Considered the biggest regional event in its field, Arbitration Santo Domingo has served as a constant forum for discussion and update on main international trends and practices in international arbitration.
+This year's event will focus on the intersections between International Commercial and Investment Arbitration, with the purpose of strengthening the knowledge and skills of arbitrators and practitioners in the region, with the support and participation of our main stakeholders in the United States and Latinamerica.

 Fundación Institucionalidad y Justicia, INC